rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 For autoscaling systems there is the [Stream Manager API](https://www.red5pro.com/docs/autoscale/streammanagerapi.html), to help manage clusters and autoscaled nodes and other autoscaling resources on the target platform along with different calls for reading statistics.
 You can use both autoscale and single server API alongside each other to have maximum control over the system.

-All API calls return industry standard JSON formatted data and responses.
+All API calls return industry-standard JSON formatted data and responses.
 Therefore, you can use any technology to interface with our API calls through a simple API consumer client.

 ### Developing custom features for integration

 We have seen the various `out of the box` solutions that the Red5 Pro platform offers.
-All of these are extremely helpful when you want to integrate Red5 pro with your own system.
+All of these are extremely helpful when you want to integrate Red5 Pro with your own system.
 But there will always be use-cases where these offerings may not suffice.
 Let us take a quick peek at such use cases:

 #### When and where custom development is required